 No trip to Malacca is complete without taking part in the city’s vibrant market culture.
 Jonker Night Market comes alive every Friday through Sunday when the sun goes down, and here you’ll find mouth-watering street food, antiques, and handmade local crafts.
 Malacca has a strong Chinese community, as Chinese migrants arrived more than 600 years ago and helped shape the city into what it is today.
 You’ll see the Chinese influence in the temples and traditions of the city — and be sure not to miss the popular Chinatown district not far from Jonker Market.

-When is the best time to stay in a vacation rental in Malacca?
+The best time to stay in a vacation rental in Malacca

 Due to its tropical location just north of the equator, Malacca remains very hot and humid all year round.
 Rain is always possible, with the driest months from January to March.
 You’ll see the most rain from April to November.
 No matter what time of year you visit, always be sure to come prepared with an umbrella and proper shoes.